1. Introduction – the problem of “county confusion”

 With regard to England these “counties” are defined in terms of the local government areas of the LGA 1972.
 For example, the start of the Table in Schedule 1 reads:

-County for the purposes of this Act Local government areas Bedfordshire Bedfordshire and Luton Buckinghamshire Buckinghamshire and Milton Keynes Derbyshire Derbyshire and Derby
+County for the purposes of this Act Local government areas Bedfordshire Bedford, Central Bedfordshire and Luton Buckinghamshire Buckinghamshire and Milton Keynes Derbyshire Derbyshire and Derby

 Many of the “counties” of the LA 1997 are actually combinations of “counties” of the LGA 1972.
-Under the LGA 1972 the local government areas of “Bedfordshire”, “Buckinghamshire”, “Derbyshire”, “Luton”, “Milton Keynes” and “Derby” are all counties (although the last 3 have no county council and only a single district).
+Under the LGA 1972 the local government areas of “Buckinghamshire”, “Derbyshire”, “Luton”, “Milton Keynes” and “Derby” are all counties (although the last three have no county council and only a single district).

 The “counties” for the purposes of the LA 1997 are not exclusively combinations of local government areas.
 For example, the “county” of “Durham” (for the purposes of LA 1997) consists of the local government areas of “Durham, Darlington, Hartlepool and so much of Stockton-on-Tees as lies north of the line for the time being of the centre of the River Tees”.
 The rest of the local government area (and “county” in terms of the LGA 1972) lies in the LA 1997 “county” of “North Yorkshire”.

 With regard to Scotland, the LA 1997 says: “Her Majesty may by Order in Council divide Scotland (apart from the cities of Aberdeen, Dundee, Edinburgh and Glasgow) into such areas for the purposes of this Act as she sees fit.”
 The present such order is “The Lord-Lieutenants (Scotland) Order 1996”.
-There are 33 such areas (excluding the 4 cities).
-Many of these “areas” bear the name of a historic County although few are closely coincident with that County.
+There are 33 such areas (excluding the four cities).
+Many of these “areas” bear the name of a historic county although few are closely coincident with that county.

 3. A proposed terminology to clear the confusion